Meet the Team

 What can she help with?

-Hana's clinical and therapeutic work focuses on helping adults addressing concerns related to symptoms of depression, anxiety, ADHD, adjustment to life altering experiences such as the loss of a loved one, retirement, marriage, ending a relationship, caring for family members with disabilities/mental health challenges, just to name a few!
+Hana's clinical and therapeutic work focuses on helping adults addressing concerns related to symptoms of depression, anxiety, ADHD, adjustment to life altering experiences such as the loss of a loved one, retirement, marriage, ending a relationship, or caring for family members with disabilities/mental health challenges.
+She also specializes in working with first-responders.
 She incorporates diverse modalities depending on the context of the session.

 Therapeutic Approach